Hong Kong’s Bucket List for Families

 18. Hop over to the Hong Kong Zoological & Botanical Gardens and pay a visit to the monkeys, birds, snakes, and other animals.
 Finish up by picking up an ice cream (and some cool bubble blowing toys) at the snack bar and relax by the fountain.

 20. Stroll the boardwalk through the wetland habitats at the Hong Kong Wetland Park .

 21. Start the day with some morning tai chi – head to the Sculpture Court, in front of Hong Kong Museum of Art each Monday, Wednesday, and Friday from 8-9am for a free class.

 22. Swim in the South China Sea.
 Or check out other outdoor pools and beaches in Hong Kong.

-23. Wander HK’s largest museum – the Hong Kong Heritage Museum covers 32,000 square meters (!).
+23. Wander Hong Kong’s largest museum – the Hong Kong Heritage Museum covers 32,000 square metres!
 The Children’s Discovery Gallery has eight play zones just for kids 4-10 years old.

 25. Explore all the exhibitions at the Hong Kong Science Museum – more than three-quarters of the museum’s 500 exhibitions over 4 floors is interactive and great for kids.